 What do you do with a daruma doll?

 The doll is popular with people starting new endeavors and students aiming to pass their exams

-Color in the left eye when you make a wish
+Color in one eye when you make a wish

 Place it in a prominent place so it can keep watch

-Color in the right eye when the dream comes true
+Color in the other eye when it comes true

 Out with the old, in with the new

 The festival starts around 10 a.m. with a ceremonial burning of the previous year's daruma dolls.
 Head over to Hachiman Shrine to see the thanksgiving bonfire, symbolizing the return of the good luck charm to the heavens.

 Afterward, you'll see a portable shrine carrying the spirit of the market god through the streets.

 * The information on this page may be subject to change due to COVID-19.